kirillkovalenko/nssm/README.txt

 output which will work correctly when run as a script, by adding quotes and caret escapes as appropriate.

+To facilitate copying a service, the dump command accepts a second argument which specifies the name of the service to be used in the output.

+    nssm dump <servicename> <newname>

+Lines in the dump will reference the <newname> service while showing the configuration of <servicename>.

 Example usage
 -------------